Principal's Welcome Message

 We have consulted widely with the whole school community in 2017 and 2018 on what our vision may look like for the next five years.
 A highly effective school is a responsive, effective learning community with a clear vision underpinned by shared values, where staff and students are willing to take risks, calculated risks, and challenge themselves; engage in rich learning conversations; and not be held back by a fear of failure.
 In 2017 and 2018 as the newly appointed Principal, I conducted a school review and consulted widely with the whole school community on what the school vision may look like for the next five years.
 The vision needs the support and input of all stakeholders in the school community: students, parents and whanau, teachers, the Board of Trustees, and the whole school community.
 These different ‘voices’ need to be listened to and heard and incorporated within the vision.
 Therefore, community engagement and consultation are required and will be on-going.
 We have collated the findings of the World Café events with parents, staff, all students and selected interested groups from 2017.
 These have been synthesised and further consultation and review will be on-going.
 We shared the new strategic vision and outcomes with the wider community at a number of huis throughout 2018.
 We conducted Well Being Surveys in Term 4 2017 and 2018 of students at all year levels and we have used this information to help inform our strategic vision and planning.
 Parents and whanau fundamentally want our young people to be happy, safe and secure in who they are with a sense of belonging and engagement.
 Thus, from the whole school community consultation, our key strategic outcomes are: Hauora – our students have high levels of well-being; Ako – our students have developed a love of learning; Tikanga – members of our school community experience a sense of belonging.
 We actively seek feedback on our new strategic vision and direction.
 Our 2019 Charter will be available on our website shortly and we will be offering opportunities for face-to-face feedback throughout the year.
 The board will also be issuing a parent / whanau survey.

 We have a proud tradition of academic excellence and a proven record of outstanding achievement in sport, visual, and performing arts.
 Our students consistently achieve above the national average and comparative schools in national qualifications.
 Provisional results for 2018 are particularly pleasing with 84.6% of Year 11’s achieving NCEA Level 1; 84.5% of Year 12’s achieving NCEA Level 2; 72% of Year 13’s achieving NCEA Level 3 and 62.4% achieving University Entrance.
-Thirty-five NZ Scholarships were awarded to students across 15 subjects in 2018 with two Outstanding Scholarships in Biology and Drama.
+Thirty-five NZ Scholarships were awarded to students across 15 subjects in 2018 with five Outstanding Scholarships.
 Two students achieved Top Subject Scholar Awards (i.e. top in the country): Tessa Keenan in Drama and Breanna Camden in Biology as a Year 12 student.
 Our Dux Literati, Anahita Piri, also achieved an Outstanding Scholar Award for achieving four scholarships in 2018 with two Outstanding Scholarships in Accounting and Economics and two further scholarships in Physics and Staistics.
 Congratulations to all the recipients and their teachers.

 A feature of the academic success of our students are the multi-level learning and accelerated programmes that enable academically gifted students to achieve a National Certificate in Educational Achievement (NCEA) at a level above their school year level; and the multi-level, diverse programmes that allow all students to achieve to the best of their ability.